Cambrian-gg/scratch-gui/CAMBRIAN_CHANGELOG.md

 - Adding the autocomplete all button
 - Listening for events over websocker on the decks:ai_generation_steam.
 Updating the cards when receiving an event

+## [c-0.4.2.1] 2023-01-03

+### Added
+- Tailwind CDN in the global render gui.
+Next steps is to include it from NPM
+- Added a loading spinner.

+### Changed
+- The look and feel of the deck page using Tailwindui.
+- The way we derive the ids of card/category, no more going to parent ids.
+Using dataset of current element is way better.

+### Fixed
+- Fixed not working update of the category values, it was due to not being able to update accept_nested_Attributes, because we did not include the id coming from the server.
+Now we are updating the deck with what the server responds.
+- Fixed categories not being able to autochange

+### Removed
+- Not used onCreateCostumeFromCard parameter

 ## [c-0.4.2] 2022-12-16

 ### Changed